sonjawild/selective_puzzlebox/README.md

 - censored.rate: 1 if birds reached their prior solving rate, 0 if not
 - solve.rate.prior: solve rate as solves per visits in the 10 days prior to the restriciton
 - solves.rate.after.total: solve rate as solves per visit after the restriction
+- solve.rate.in.block: solve rate as solves per visits in the block of visits in which the bird reached the solve rate from prior (see SI)
+- solve.rate.after.rate.reached: solve rate as solves per visit after the restriction after the bird has reached the solve rate from prior (until the end of the experiment)
+- summed.strength: summed association strength to informed inviduals based on network data resulting from RFID feeders (association strengt = simple ratio association index)
+- age: 'first.year' or 'adult'
+- species: only "GRETI" = great tit

 **puzzle.data.RDA**
 RDA file containing two slots $McDonalds and $Mettnau with the raw data collected at puzzle boxes